draganjovanovich/copycat/README.md

 # COPYCAT

 ## Clipboard buffer for terminal use

 ### Instalation
+- Mac os
 Run this command from terminal: `./install.sh`
+- Linux
+    NIY
+- Windows
+    NIY

+### Usage
 Open select menu from terminal with `<CTRL> + T`
-You can customize keybindings with editing ~/.zshrc file
+You can customize keybindings editing ~/.zshrc file